paulinho-16/MEIC-ASSO/docs/authenticatedScraping.md

   <figcaption>Figure 3.
 Page cache pattern.</figcaption>
 </figure>

 As we can see from the diagram, the API starts by checking if the needed resource is available in cache.
 If it is, the information is returned by Redis.
-Otherwise, the API needs to fetch the HTML page to scrap from Sigarra, scrap it and store its corresponding information on Redis.
+Otherwise, the API needs to fetch the HTML page to scrap from Sigarra, scrap it, and store its corresponding information on Redis.

 #### Consequences